 - Gel-infused memory foam comfort layers increase contouring and responsiveness

-The ReST Bed takes the airbed to a new level by creating a network of separate air chambers so that your body can get truly tailored support.
+The ReST Bed – also known as the ReST Original – takes the airbed to a new level by creating a network of separate air chambers so that your body can get truly tailored support.
 At the same time, the built-in sensors collect data that let you improve your sleep in real-time and monitor for trends over the longer-term.

 Each side of the ReST Bed has separate air chambers for the head, shoulders, lumbar area, and the lower body.
 The inflation level in each chamber can be different, which means that you can increase or decrease the firmness underneath each of those parts of the body.
 For people with sharp pressure points or sensitive areas, this extra control is especially useful and a unique selling point of the ReST Bed.

-Additional support is offered by two layers of gel-infused memory foam — one that is 1” thick and one that is 2” thick — that contour to the body and supplement the pressure relief provided by the air chamber.
+Additional support comes from two layers of gel-infused memory foam that contour to the body and supplement the pressure relief provided by the air chamber.
 The gel-infusion works to keep these layers cool and resistant to retention of body heat.

-Above the memory foam, the topmost layer of the ReST Bed includes a complex sensor that monitors your movement and how your weight is applied to the bed.
+Below the memory foam, the ReST Bed features a complex sensor that monitors your movement and how your weight is applied to the bed.
 It can generate a “heat map” so that you can see this represented visually.
 This data can be collected for longer-term analysis of your sleep quality and patterns.

-Controlling the air in the ReST Bed can be done using a tablet that comes with the bed or through an app (currently only available for Android).
-You can set each chamber’s firmness manually, or you can use the Automatic or the Auto Position modes.
+You can set each air chamber’s firmness manually, or you can use the Automatic or the Auto Position modes.
 The Automatic mode incorporates data from a sensor to adjust the air in real-time based on your movement.
 In Auto Position mode, you set your preferred feel for different sleep positions.
 The sensors detect when you change positions and switch the settings accordingly.

-Delivery of the ReST Bed costs $199 and includes full setup of the mattress and the inflation system.
-Once it is delivered, you have 90 nights to try it out with the option to return it for a refund if you aren’t satisfied.
-The company provides a 10-year non-prorated warranty on all of the parts and materials used in the ReST Bed except for the control tablet that is made by a third party and covered by a different warranty.
+The ReST Bed qualifies for free White Glove delivery, which includes full in-home assembly at no extra cost.
+Once the mattress is delivered, you have 90 nights to try it out with the option to return it for a refund if you aren’t satisfied.
+The company provides a 10-year non-prorated warranty for the mattress.

 Why we like it: